anapsix/dynamicinfradays/user/pages/programme/default.md

 ### Workshops

+#### <a name="firstc"></a>_Deploy your first container to CoreOS, Cloud Foundry, Azure and AWS_ <span style="font-size: smaller">- 4h, Beginner</span>

+Bring your laptop and get ready!
+We are going to help you give birth to your first baby container.
+First, you will learn about the Docker CLI, Dockerfile, and how to push your image to a Docker Registry.

+Then you will learn how to deploy your container to multiple targets such as CoreOS, Cloud Foundry, Azure or AWS.

+Led by Dave Nielsen, CloudCamp

+**Prerequisities**

+Please ensure you have the following tools installed on your system:

+* If you're running Max OS X or Windows, [boot2docker](http://boot2docker.io/)

 #### <a name="dcpana"></a>_Creating Multi-container Apps with Docker Compose and Panamax_ <span style="font-size: smaller">- 2h, Intermediate</span>

 So you've run a few standalone containers, now it's time to start piecing them together!
 Learn how to use Docker Compose and Panamax.io to create real multi-container apps.